Why Do we Need School Councils ?

 Every term a class election is held.
 This will involve the names of children who are interested in being School Council members being added to a voting list.
 Everyone will then have the opportunity to vote for one person from the list, who they would like to represent the class.
 The votes will be counted.
 The boy and girl who have the most votes in each class will represent the class for that term on the School Council.

 Photographs will be displayed of members on the School Council notice board in the entrance hall.
-Meetings will be held once a week.
+Meetings are held once a week

 The School Councillor’s Role

 School Councillors are elected by the pupils in their class to:

 Attend School Council meetings and take part in discussions

 Inform the class what was discussed at meetings

 Articulate the views of their peers at School Council meetings.

 What happens at School Council Meetings?

 School Council bring to meetings ideas which have come from classes or adult staff in school these will be discussed and decisions made